PetitPrinc3/PIpod-Nano/README.md

 #### Allow Mopidy to load metadata

 It is possible that Mopidy won't load your files properly (the artcover, title and author, etc.).
-To correct that, we need to increase the value of metadata_timeout in the mopidy.conf file. it is located at /etc/mopidy/mopidy.conf and you should edit the following :
+To correct that, we need to increase the value of metadata_timeout in the mopidy.conf file.
+It is located at /etc/mopidy/mopidy.conf and you should edit the following :

 ```
 [file]